Football in Australia: Inter-club competition

 playing for the 1971 Championship of Australia at Adelaide Oval.

 Football codes in Australia have aspired to national competition since prior to Federation of Australia, however the first truly national competitions began post Federation.

-The ANFC (Australian Football, founded 1906) was the first national governing body of any football code in Australia.
+The Australian National Football Council (Australian rules football, founded 1906) was the first national governing body of any football code in Australia.
 The 1908 Melbourne Carnival was the first national representative competition involving all Australian states.

-Prior to the modern national club football competitions, the first club competitions to feature clubs from more than two states were the Championship of Australia (1888-1975) (Australian Football) and the Australia Cup (1962–1968) (soccer).
+Prior to the modern national club football competitions, the first club competitions to feature clubs from more than two states were the Championship of Australia (1888-1975) (Australian rules football) and the Australia Cup (1962–1968) (soccer).

 Professionalism

 The first professional football leagues in Australia were the Australian Football League, and the National Rugby League.
-Up until the late 2000s, there were three major football codes competing every weekend, which included Australian Football, Rugby league and Rugby union.
+Up until the late 2000s, there were three major football codes competing every weekend, which included Australian rules football, rugby league and rugby union.
 Unlike in Europe and the United States, professional clubs tend to be member run organisations instead of single owner, for profit businesses.
 The major football codes and professional leagues in the country all watch what their competition does in order to improve their own strategic picture in the Australian sporting landscape.

 The Australian Football League saw money pour into the sport during the 1990s and 2000s.
 In 1993, total player payments were A$24 million but reached A$95 million by 2003.
 In 2007, the Australian Football League had the greatest financial stability of all the leagues in Australia with turnover of A$280 million, with the National Rugby League coming in second with A$120 million.
 At the same time, the AFL had highest level of corporate support with major national and international sponsors such as Air Emirates, Vodafone and Toyota.
 The AFL also beat the NRL in terms of geographic spread of their teams, with the AFL having teams in five states while the NRL had teams in three states in 2007.
 In 2007, the AFL was also spending A$30 million in youth player development compared to the NRL's A$15 million.

 The National Rugby League traces its roots back to the 1890s when rugby league split from rugby union as the code went professional.
 By 1908, the professional New South Wales Rugby League was created.
 Collective player bargaining came to the professional game by 1982, with 95% of all played having joined the player union by 1991.
 Media access to the sport was one of the main reasons for a split in the sport in the 1990s that resulted in the New South Wales Rugby League facing competition from the Rupert Murdoch backed Super League, and the "Super League war" in 1997, which ended with the founding of the National Rugby League which had become a national, not state based, professional competition.